Most types of building work, changes of use, works to protected trees, and many advertisements need planning approval.

 We can also take action if planning permission has been granted, but the approved plans and/or the conditions attached to the approval have not been followed properly.

-We can’t take action on:
+We can’t we take action?

 - boundary or ownership disputes